JamesWoolfenden/learn-packer/docs/packer-aws-ami.3.md

 # Versioning

-For anything more than the basics you should have a "Bakery" a CI tool and process in place that regaular builds new iMages.
+For anything more than the basics you should have a "Bakery" a CI tool and process in place that regaular builds new images.
 A Scenario where AMI's are built routinely.

 This creates its own set of problems.